felipeslanza/bzfunds/docs/source/installation.rst

 Installation
 ============

-To use this repo, simply clone it and install the dependencies.
+To use this project, simply clone the `repository
+<https://github.com/felipeslanza/bzfunds>` and install the dependencies.

 .. code-block:: shell